Up to 15% off Bosch, Neff & Siemens + 50% off kitchens Book now.

 If you want flooring and worktop combinations that work seamlessly, consider the light-dark balance.
 Perhaps you want your entire space to be light and airy, or maybe you want a contrast with dark floors and light kitchen units (or vice versa).

-Kitchen flooring on a budget
+Kitchen floor ideas on a budget

 Kitchen design is a huge investment.
 When it comes to managing budgets, we know that there are some things worth splurging on, and others that you may want to find lower-cost options for.